parisbible/parisbible.github.io/index.markdown

 ---

-### What's new?
+## What's new?

-In January 2023, we will be running the first Paris Bible Challenge in collaboration with the Université de Franche-Comté.
+In January 2023, we will run the first Paris Bible Challenge in collaboration with the Université de Franche-Comté.
 Learn more [here](https://parisbible.github.io/challenge/).

-### Upcoming conferences
+## Upcoming conferences

-The team will present the project at:
+In 2033, the team will present the project at:
+- the European Society of Textual Scholarship 2023 Conference in April 2023: “Author, Translator, Scribe: Digital Approaches to the Compilation of the Medieval Codex.”
 - the International Congress on Medieval Studies (Medieval Institute at Western Michigan University, Kalamazoo) in May 2023: “Between Authorship, Translation and Scribal Practice : Using Digital Methods to Assess Complex Compilations in Codex.”
-- the European Society of Textual Scholarship 2023 Conference in April 2023: “Author, Translator, Scribe: Digital Approaches to the Compilation of the Medieval Codex.”

-Do not hesitate to reach out !
+Do not hesitate to reach out!